-- MSW Field Liaisons are expected to have a minimum of three contacts with the agency field instructor during each semester (two face-to-face agency visits and a phone conference call).
-University supported software such as Adobe Connect are also acceptable for the two face to face contacts.
+• MSW Field Liaisons are expected to have a minimum of three contacts with the agency field instructor during each semester (two face-to-face agency visits and a phone conference call).
+University supported video conferencing software may be utilized to conduct field visits with students and Field Instructors rather than driving to the agency.
 The third contact may be a conference call with the field instructor and student at the beginning of the second semester or at midterm of the first semester of field.
-The student should be present for at least part of the discussion with the Field Instructor. - BSW Field Liaisons are expected to have a minimum of one face-to-face agency visit per semester with the Field Instructor.
-The student should be present for at least part of the discussion with the Field Instructor. - Field Liaisons may use the University supported video conferencing software for students placed in agencies more than 75 miles from the student's assigned campus (Bowling Green, Glasgow, Elizabethtown, or Owensboro campus) to conduct field visits with students and Field Instructors rather than driving to the agency.
-Field Liaisons for students in the Online MSW Program may also use University supported video conferencing to conduct field visits.
-It is imperative to only use University supported formats for privacy purposes. - Check with the Field Office if there are questions as the University supported software may change.
-It is important to use the University software for FERPA purposes as Skype and other programs are not private.
+The student should be present for at least part of the discussion with the field instructor.

+- Check with the Field Office if there are questions as the University supported software may change.
+It is important to use the University software for FERPA purposes. - BSW Field Liaisons are expected to have a minimum of one face-to-face agency visit per semester with the field instructor.
+The student should be present for at least part of the discussion with the field instructor.
+University supported video conferencing software may be utilized to conduct field visits with students and Field Instructors rather than driving to the agency.